0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 };
 ```

-One thing to be aware of is keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss something and start over writing memory.
-If you require lots of nesting swapping to a better approach using UFUNCTION callbacks helps to avoid these problems similar to how things are done in **[UAuthenticator.h/cpp]**
+One thing to be aware of is keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss something
+and start over writing memory.
+If you require lots of nesting swapping to using UFUNCTION callbacks helps to avoid these,
+problems similar to how things are done in **[UAuthenticator.h/cpp]** as a reference.

 ### Packaging